-1'Stated Policies Scenario' reflects current policy settings based on a sector-wise assessment of specific policies that are in place, as well as those that have been announced by governments around the world.
+&lt;sup>1Stated Policies Scenario' reflects current policy settings based on a sector-wise assessment of specific policies that are in place, as well as the been announced by governments around the world.

-$^{2}\mathrm{l}$ exajoule (EJ) = 23.88 million tons of oil equivalent (Mtoe) = 277778 gigawatt-hour (GWh)
+$^2$ 1 exajoule (EJ) = 23.88 million tons of oil equivalent (Mtoe) = 277778 gigawatt-hour (GWh)

-3In this report, advanced economies refer to North America, Europe and Japan.
+&lt;sup>3In this report, advanced economies refer to North America, Europe and Japan.